-- Everyone develops a good understanding of the pupil's areas of strength and difficulties. - We take into account the parents' concerns. - Everyone understands the agreed outcomes sought for the child. - Everyone is clear on what the next steps are.
+- Thresholds are discussed and explained to parents - Everyone develops a good understanding of the pupil's areas of strength and difficulties. - We take into account the parents' concerns. - Everyone understands the agreed outcomes sought for the child. - Everyone is clear on what the next steps are.

-Notes of these early discussions will be added to the pupil's record and given to their parents.
+Notes of these early discussions will be added to the pupil's record.
 We will formally notify parents when it is decided that a pupil will receive SEND support.